 Sleep studies are painless procedures that measure your sleep patterns.
 A patient’s body functions are monitored electronically, through sensors placed on the head and body; and they are observed and filmed as they sleep.
 Our highly trained and experienced sleep technicians record brain waves and sleep patterns and then prepare a complete report for the patient’s physician.

 If you believe you’re suffering from a sleep disorder, please talk to your physician about your symptoms.
 Then ask if a sleep study is right for you.
-A patient must be referred to the Albemarle Health Sleep Center by a physician.
+A patient must be referred to the Sentara Sleep Center by a physician.
 For more information, please call us at (252) 384-2350.

 Types of Sleeping Disorders